AugustosV/Android-Game/README.md

 # Android-Game
- A game created in java with canvas
+ A game created in java with canvas in androdi studio